zdravkov/kendo-docs/api/dataviz/diagram/text-block.md

 ### background `String`

+The background color of the text block.

 ### color `String`

+The text color of the text block.

 ### fontFamily `String`

+The font family of the text block.

 ### fontSize `Number`

+The font size of the text block.

 ### height `Number`

+The height of the text block.

 ### text `String`

 The content of the text block.

 ### width `Number`

+The width of the text block.

 ### x `Number`